Semi-local string comparison: algorithmic techniques and applications

-The symmetric claim follows by \lmref{lm-switch}. \end{proof} While the cross-matrices in the statement of \crref{cr-score-mmult-three-way} do not contribute to the solution of the three-way semi-local LCS problem for $a$ against $b$, they are included for the sake of other applications, described in subsequent chapters.
+\mychapter{The seaweed method} In this chapter, we develop a simple and efficient algorithm for the semi-local LCS problem, called the seaweed combing algorithm.
+We then give some of the algorithm's modifications and applications.

-Finally, we obtain a divide-and-conquer solution to the full semi-local LCS problem. \begin{corollary} Given the nonzeros of matrices $P_{a',b}$, $P_{a'',b}$, it is possible to compute the nonzeros of matrix $P_{a,b}$ in time $O\bigpa{m + n \log n^*}$.
-Symmetrically, given the nonzeros of matrices $P_{a,b'}$, $P_{a,b''}$, it is possible to compute the nonzeros of matrix $P_{a,b}$ in time $O\bigpa{m \log m^* + n}$. \end{corollary} \begin{proof} The first claim is directly by \threfs{th-comp-mmult}, \ref{th-comp-mmult-comp}.
-The symmetric claim follows by \lmref{lm-switch}. \end{proof}
+This chapter is organised as follows.
+In \secref{s-seaweed}, we describe the main version of the seaweed combing algorithm, and in \secref{s-micro}, its micro-block speedup.
+In \secrefs{s-incremental} and \ref{s-blockwise}, we apply the seaweed combing algorithm to solving several incremental and blockwise versions of the semi-local LCS problem.
+In \secref{s-cyclic} we give algorithms for the window LCS and cyclic LCS problems, and in \secref{s-lrs} for the longest repeating subsequence problem.
+All our algorithms match, improve on, and/or generalise the existing algorithms.

-\mychapter{The seaweed method} \mysection{The seaweed algorithm} A classical solution to the global LCS problem is given by the dynamic programming algorithm, discovered independently by Needleman and Wunsch (without an explicit analysis) \cite{Needleman_Wunsch:70}, and by Wagner and Fischer \cite{Wagner_Fischer:74}.
-This algorithm assumes a character comparison model that only allows comparison outcomes ``equal'' and ``unequal'', and the unit-cost RAM computation model.
-The algorithm runs in time $O(mn)$.
-As a byproduct, it solves the LCS problem for all prefixes of input string $a$ against all prefixes of input string $b$.
+\mysection{Seaweed combing} A classical solution to the global LCS problem on input strings $a$ and $b$ is given by the dynamic programming algorithm, discovered independently by Needleman and Wunsch \cite{Needleman_Wunsch:70} (without an explicit analysis), and by Wagner and Fischer \cite{Wagner_Fischer:74}.
+This algorithm solves in fact the more general \emph{prefix-prefix LCS problem,} which consists in computing the LCS scores for all prefixes of string $a$ against all prefixes of string $b$.
+The algorithm assumes a character comparison model that only allows comparison outcomes ``equal'' and ``unequal'', and the unit-cost RAM computation model; it runs in time $O(mn)$.
+The solution to the prefix-prefix LCS problem can be used to \emph{trace back} (i.e.\ to obtain character by character) the actual LCS of strings $a$ and $b$ in time proportional to the size of the output (i.e.\ the length of the output subsequence).
+A memory-saving recomputation technique by Hirschberg \cite{Hirschberg:75} can be applied to achieve LCS traceback in the same asymptotic time, but in a linear amount of memory.